 Thankfully, mosquitoes are not a problem here.
 Medellin isn’t the jungle, and indeed, mosquitoes are actually pretty rare here.
 I’ve spent years living in Medellin now, and I only see mosquitoes occasionally, usually after a heavy rain, and usually in sectors where there is heavy vegetation or water nearby.

 When they do come around, it is usually just one or two coming through your window in the evening, and not like a swarm or never-ending nightmare like other parts of the world (I’m looking at you, Cancun).
-If you’re in a place where the windows shut completely, you’ll probably never even see a mosquito.
+If you’re in a place where the windows shut completely or have screens, you’ll probably never even see a mosquito.

 Even so, from all the research and accounts I’ve read, the mosquitoes here don’t pose a significant risk of communicable diseases… That is something more common on the coast or in the jungle.
 Those types of diseases in Medellin isn’t a worry thanks to its climate and altitude.